jenmyers/jenmyers.net/_posts/2023-07-31-horror-writing-markets-for-august-2023.md

 ### Open Soon

 - [_The Quiet Ones_](https://wearethequietones.com/submission-calls/) opens up for short stories, flash and micro fiction, and narrative poetry on August 13.
+- Beginning August 17, you can submit fiction, nonfiction, art, and video to [Pyre Magazine](https://www.pyremagazine.com/submissions).

 ### Anthology Calls